‘Baby Reindeer’: The True Story Behind Netflix’s #1 Stalking Drama

 Some fans also believe that they’ve locked down who the real Martha is after finding an old video of one of Gadd’s comedy sets.
 In the footage, amongst the roar of laughter, there’s a hauntingly familiar chuckle standing out in the audience.
 Dunn speaks of Martha’s “infectious, distinctive laugh” in the series, leading viewers to believe the loud-laughing audience member must be the woman in question.
 One commenter pointed out that Gadd makes “the exact same joke” and that it’s the “same set” depicted in the first episode.
 That said, it’s unknown who’s actually laughing in the clip.

-Gadd explained that the actress who played the obsessive woman, Jessica Gunning, looks nothing like the real-life stalker.
+Gadd explained that the actress who played the obsessive woman, Jessica Gunning, looks nothing like the real-life stalker (see update below).
 This even led some viewers to believe the real Martha may be a man rather than a woman.
 Speaking with Variety, Gadd shared, “What I needed to see was the essence of the person, the kind of energy, and no one did it like Jess.
 She’s phenomenal.
 I needed to see someone who was vulnerable one moment, angry the next, volatile but so desperate and sympathetic.
 I needed to see someone who could capture a full gamut of emotions.”

 As far as the real Martha, nobody knows for sure who she is or where she is today.
 However, it seems that she never did go to prison.
 Despite everything she put him through, she was clearly mentally unstable, and he “didn’t want to throw someone who was that level of mentally unwell in prison.” according to a Times article.
 He also told Independent, “I can’t emphasize enough how much of a victim she is in all this,” going on to say, “’Stalking and harassment is a form of mental illness.
 It would have been wrong to paint her as a monster, because she’s unwell, and the system’s failed her.”
 However, Gadd doesn’t seem to think he needs to worry about her contacting him anymore.
 When asked if he felt she’d contact him due to the show, he told Variety, “Due to where things ended in real life, it’s not a concern for me.”
+Update: the real Martha has spoken out about the series.

 Of course, starring in a depiction of his own years-long trauma wasn’t exactly easy.
 It’s unusual for those with shows made about traumatic pasts to star the individual who actually endured it all.
 However, the emotional depth is profoundly amplified by adding in his own personal narration and playing the part of Donny Dunn.
 He deeply committed to the part, losing weight to match what he looked like during the darkest periods of his torment.